New York University: Washington Square campus

 In the 1990s, NYU became a "two square" university by building a second community around Union Square, in close proximity to Washington Square.
 NYU's Union Square community primarily consists of the priority residence halls of Carlyle Court, Palladium Residence Hall, Alumni Hall, Coral Tower, Thirteenth Street Hall, University Hall, Third North Residence Hall, and Founders Hall.

 On its Washington Square campus, NYU operates theaters and performance facilities that are often used by the Tisch School of the Arts as well as the university's music conservatory, which is within the Steinhardt School of Culture, Education, and Human Development.
 External productions are also occasionally held in NYU's facilities.
 The largest performance accommodations at NYU are the Skirball Center for Performing Arts (850 seats) at 566 LaGuardia Place, just south of Washington Square South, and the Eisner-Lubin Auditorium (560 seats) in the Kimmel Center.
 Notably, the Skirball Center has hosted important speeches on foreign policy by John Kerry and Al Gore.
 The Skirball Center is the largest performing arts facility south of 42nd Street.

-NYU also has international houses meant to foster the study of particular cultures and languages on its Washington Square campus, including the Deutsches Haus, La Maison Française, Casa Italiana Zerilli Marimò, the Glucksman Ireland House, the King Juan Carlos I of Spain Center, the Hagop Kevorkian Center, an Africa House, and a China House.
+NYU also has international houses meant to foster the study of particular cultures and languages on its Washington Square campus, including the Deutsches Haus, La Maison Française, Casa Italiana Zerilli Marimò, the Glucksman Ireland House to foster Irish studies, the King Juan Carlos I of Spain Center, the Hagop Kevorkian Center, an Africa House, and a China House.
 Most of these international houses are located on Washington Mews, a private street north of Washington Square Park.

 The closest New York City Subway stations servicing the Washington Square campus are Eighth Street–New York University and West Fourth Street–Washington Square.
 In addition, NYU runs its own shuttle service, University Transportation Services, linking the Washington Square campus to other university locations and major transit hubs.
+The nearest major highway is the West Side Highway (NY 9A) to the west.
+The campus is located less than 1 mi from the Holland Tunnel, and 4 mi from the Brooklyn Bridge.